 The three foot passenger ferries are:

 The Portsmouth Harbour crossing is next to a railway station on both sides of the water.
-The other two have free bus rides to the nearest train station on the mainland. |
+The Southampton crossing has a free bus ride to Southampton Central railway.
+The Southsea crossing has a shuttle bus that costs £4 return. |

 But which is the cheapest ferry to Isle of Wight?
 The answer largely depends on when you are travelling and which offers are running but here are my favourite ways to save - if you've got any others, please comment at the bottom of the page.